samhilluk/pi-sensors/README.md

 cat /sys/bus/w1/devices/28-011515e78cff/w1_slave | sed -n 's/^.*\(t=[^ ]*\).*/\1/p' | sed 's/t=//' | awk '{x=$1}END{print(x/1000)}'
 ```

-This uses a bit of `sed` and `awk` magic to convert it into something useful, again, replace the sensor address - starts 28 - with your own (28-011515e78cff above will not the identifier for your sensor as that is my unique code).
+This uses a bit of `sed` and `awk` magic to convert it into something useful, again, replace the sensor address - starts 28 - with your own (28-011515e78cff above will not be the identifier for your sensor as that is my unique code).

 To help here I have a simple **python** script that will read the sensor and then convert the value into both Celsius and Fahrenheit - available here [temp.py](https://github.com/samhilluk/pi-sensors/raw/master/temp.py "temp.py").